StackExchange/dnscontrol/README.md

 See [dnscontrol-action](https://github.com/koenrh/dnscontrol-action)

-# Depreciation warnings (updated 2022-02-05)
+# Depreciation warnings (updated 2022-03-07)

-* Provider ACTIVEDIRECTORY_PS is deprecated and will be removed soon.
-Use MSDNS instead.
-* Call for new volunteers maintainers for CLOUDFLARE_API, GCLOUD, NAMEDOTCOM, ROUTE53, and SOFTLAYER.
 * Let's Encrypt support is frozen and will be removed in early 2023.
 The "get-certs" command (renews certs via Let's Encrypt) has no maintainer.
 There are other projects that do a better job.
 If you don't use this feature, please do not start.
 If you do use this feature, please plan on migrating to something else.
 See discussion in https://github.com/StackExchange/dnscontrol/issues/1400
+* Call for new volunteer maintainers for CLOUDFLARE_API, GCLOUD, NAMEDOTCOM, ROUTE53, and SOFTLAYER.
+* Provider ACTIVEDIRECTORY_PS is deprecated and will be removed soon.
+Use MSDNS instead.

 # More info at our web site